sonyarianto/pocketbase-docker/README.md

     external: true
 ```

 Run it with `docker compose up -d`.
+At this point we already can run Pocketbase on http://localhost:8090/ or http://localhost:8090/_/ for the admin page.
 Just `docker inspect pocketbase` for details.
-At this point I already can run Pocketbase on http://localhost:8090/ or http://localhost:8090/_/ for the admin page.

 ## My scenario